What is blood poisoning or infection?

 Some of these symptoms are associated with flu or other diseases.

-However, if you have recently had surgery or are recovering from a wound, it is important that you call your doctor immediately after experiencing these possible signs of blood poisoning.
+However, if you have recently had surgery or are recovering from a wound, you must call your doctor immediately after experiencing these possible signs of blood poisoning.

 The advanced symptoms of blood poisoning can be deadly and include:

-- Red spots on the skin that can grow larger and look like a large, purple bruise
+- Red spots on the skin that can grow larger and look like a giant, purple bruise

 - Little or no production of urine